This mini vanilla cake recipe features two light and tender 6-inch mini cakes sandwiched together with creamy brown butter frosting.

 - Only frost the cake once the cake layers are completely cooled.
 You can speed up the cooling process by placing the cakes in the fridge or freezer.

-- Add a few scoops of frosting on top and spread it out with the spatula, and add a thin coat of frosting around the cake.
+- Add a few scoops of frosting on top, spread it out with the spatula, and add a thin coat of frosting around the cake.
 Use a bench scraper to smooth it out, then chill the cake for around 20 minutes in the fridge until the frosting has firmed up.

 - Leftover cake can be stored in an airtight container in the fridge for up to 4 days.